 1/400 Fitzgerald Street, North Perth

-Le Vietnam’s menu offers traditional bánh mì, as well as an ever-changing specials board – these special rolls may not be the most traditional, but boy are they great.
-(Purists may wish to stick to the conventional, but I am no purist.)
+Le Vietnam’s menu offers traditional bánh mì, as well as an ever-changing, always enticing specials board.
+These special rolls may not be the most traditional, but boy are they great.
+(Purists may wish to stick to the conventional, but we are no purists.)
 Vegan fried chicken bánh mì?
 Lobster and prawn bánh mì?
 Who am I to say what’s wrong, when it tastes so, so right?

 1/80 Barrack Street, Perth